 You can change anything you like by overriding our stylesheet!
 If you find a change isn't appearing on your page, add !important after the parameter, to force it to override.

-Display author - When enabled, displays the name of the post author.
+Author - Displays the name of the post author.

-Display date - When enabled, displays the date the post was first published.
+Date published - Displays the date the post was first published.

 You can influence how the plugin decides which related posts it should display.

 For example, you could set the plugin to consider relevant posts that are more popular than others.